intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 1) For each row in the input file table:

    - loads the properties file from the "Properties" column
-   - checks if there is the `SYCL/device-requirements` property
+   - checks if there is the `SYCL/device requirements` property
    - if no, copies current row to the output file table and goes to the next
    - if yes, checks if all the requirements listed in the property are supported by the target architecture as specified by entry `E` in the device